yuyoyuppe/PowerToys/README.md

 # Backlog

 Here's the current set of utilities we're considering.
-Please use issues and +1's to guide the project to suggest new ideas and help us prioritize the list below.
+Please use issues and votes to guide the project to suggest new ideas and help us prioritize the list below.

 1. [Full window manager including specific layouts for docking and undocking laptops](https://github.com/microsoft/PowerToys/issues/4)
 2. [Keyboard shortcut manager](https://github.com/microsoft/PowerToys/issues/6)